viper12590/CG2020/Weekly Workbooks/01 Introduction and Orientation/README.md

 ### Task 6: Understanding the Template

-It is useful to spend a little time getting to know the structure of the template project - we are going to be using it a lot over the next few weeks !
+It is useful to spend a little time getting to know the structure of the template project - we are going to be using it a lot over the next few weeks.
 The main function in the code contains a loop which:

-- Polls the event queue for incoming mouse and keyboard events
+1. Polls the event queue for incoming mouse and keyboard events
-- Updates the position of any moving elements of the scene
+2. Updates the position of any moving elements of the scene
-- Draws the scene to the screen memory buffer
+3. Draws the scene to the screen memory buffer
-- Renders the memory buffer onto the SDL window
+4. Renders the memory buffer onto the SDL window

 Drawing the scene onto the screen buffer basically involves looping through a pixel at a time, deciding what colour it should be, packing that colour into an ARGB integer and setting the relevant pixel to that colour.
 The _RedNoise_ example just creates a random pattern of red pixels of varying brightness.
 This is a good starting point to make sure that the code runs - in later weeks we are going to do more sophisticated things with the pixels !